The coronavirus vaccine

 Coronavirus vaccines are the safest way to effectively protect yourself and others from a severe course of the disease.
 All vaccines approved in Germany have previously undergone rigorous testing for safety and efficacy.
 The Robert Koch-Institut (RKI) therefore recommends that all adults get vaccinated, unless they have preexisting health reasons for not getting vaccinated.
 Such medical exemptions must be discussed with a physician on an individual basis.
 Corona vaccines are now approved for all 5- to 17-year-olds, according to the EMA.
 Further information and updates on the RKI's vaccine recommendations can be found here.

-In addition, the STIKO recommends that pregnant and breastfeeding women receive a booster vaccination, as is the case for all persons over the age of 18.
-For this, at least 3 months should have passed since the last vaccine dose has been administered.
+In addition, the STIKO recommends that pregnant and breastfeeding women receive a booster vaccination, as is the case for all persons over the age of 12.
 For pregnant women, the recommendation applies beginning in the second trimester.

 All recommendations were developed by the STIKO after extensive analysis of all available studies and considering all possible risks.
 One of the main reasons is that pregnancy is a relevant risk factor for severe COVID-19.
 More background can be found here.